Tahnihf/My-coding-project/README.md

 # Mycodingproject

 Hi guys!
-This Git Repositary stores all of the files relevant to my Code Project
+This Git Repositary stores all of the files relevant to my Code Project.

-My final Code Project is a 75 second song I created using Sonic Pi and you can find it via the file named: Tahni's Final Sonic Pi Code Project.rb
+My final Code Project is a 75 second song I created using Sonic Pi and you can find it via the file named: Tahni's Final Sonic Pi Code Project.rb.

-To listen to my song, download Sonic Pi and copy and paste the lines of code into that computer program and then press run
+To listen to my song, download Sonic Pi and copy and paste the lines of code into that computer program and then press run.

-I was inspired by the genres of afropop, R&B and house music in the creation of my project and some of my favourite songs which provided me with inspiration can be found via the file named: Spotify inspiration.png which is a screenshot of my playlist on spotify I made
+I was inspired by the genres of afropop, R&B and house music in the creation of my project and some of my favourite songs which provided me with inspiration can be found via the file named: Spotify inspiration.png which is a screenshot of my playlist on spotify I made.

 Sonic Pi uses the coding language Ruby, and my song incorpoates different samples, beats, bass sounds and tabla drum sounds.